byuitechops/d2l-to-canvas-conversion-tool/documentation/overview.md

 The folder structure for the project will follow that format.
 A folder for each Step module will be present.
 Each folder will contain the .js file for that module, along with all children modules for that step.

+### Async Operations

+In order to run each step one-by-one without stepping on our own toes, the **async library** will be used.

 # Tool Conversion Process In Depth